sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 4. Send a request (GET, HEAD OR POST):
 5. Turn web proxy server off
 ```
 Once the web caching system is active in the proxy server, all the GET requests done in option 4, need to be cached.
-Every time we send a request to a original server (i.e google), the proxy should check, first, if that resource already exist in the cache folder.
+Every time we send a request to a original server (i.e google), the proxy should check, first, if that resource already exists in the cache folder.
 Otherwise, the resource needs to be cached.
-The cache files contain the response from the original server (headers and body).
-The name of the files should be a hashed identifier with extension .pickle The following are examples of files cached by the proxy server.
+The files cached contain the response from the original server (headers and body).
+The name of the files should be a hashed identifier with extension .pickle.
+The following are examples of files cached by the proxy server.

 ```
 53d9b3a0-4c87-11ea-9d7f-784f4387efce.pickle
 d54442c6-4c86-11ea-9d7f-784f4387efce.pickle
 ```
 You should keep track in memory of the identifier of each file, last_modified_date, and the domain (server site).
-The next time the proxy server requests a resource that already exist in the cache.
-It should hand to the user the version cached.
+The next time the proxy server requests a resource that already exists in the cache.
+It should hand to the user only the version cached.

 ### Option 2: Turn authentication On.